 A Blondes Best Friend is a Good Leave-in Treatment

 The one thing about blonde hair is that heavy oil serums can actually make your hair look stringy and brassy.
 Rather than weighing your hair down with heavy hair serum, invest in a lighter serum such as Moroccanoil Light serum.
 This serum will help seal your ends without making your hair appear oily.

 The Living Proof No Frizz Leave-in Conditioner is a great leave-in hair conditioner.
 It helps control frizz while also making your hair feel silky-smooth and tangle-free.

 Rather than just protecting your hair during the day time, take care of your hair while you sleep with a silk pillowcase.
 Silk pillowcases aren’t as rough on your hair as cotton pillowcases are and will help minimize damage and breakage that happens while you sleep.

 **Hair Care Guide for Blondes Tip: Give Ombre or Balayage a try!

-If you’re a blonde and hate the upkeep of it (and the damage), than you may want to consider going ombre.
+If you’re a blonde and hate the upkeep of it (and the damage), then you may want to consider updating your blonde with either an ombre hair look or balayage highlighting treatment.
 I went ombre last April, and I literally did not touch up my hair again until this March.